yoniem/alx-low_level_programming/README.md

 Save the result in the file 102-result
 Your file should contain the exact result, no new line, no extra space

-11. crackme5
-#advanced
-Score: 0.0% (Checks completed: 0.0%)
-Write a keygen for crackme5.

-Usage of the crackme: ./crackme5 username key
-The crackme will segfault if you do not enter the correct key for the user Usage for your keygen: ./keygen5 username
-Your keygen should print a valid key for the username